iviarcio/RVTensor/RVMath-Spec.md

 of a tensor in any dimension to (1 << MAX_LOG2_SIZE) - 1, and thus the highest possible index to (1 << MAX_LOG2_SIZE) - 2.
 All tensor
 indices must be non-negative.

-- **Data Layouts**: The following data layouts are supported in RVMath.
+- **Data Layouts**: The following data layouts are supported in RVTensor.

 |Name|Description of dimensions|Usage|
 |----|-------------------------|-----|